 Finding answers to existential questions is common.
 But then there’s the second half of the equation, that to which we give thanks:

 “I’m blessed for having an education and the successes in my life.”

 “Karma has brought me good fortune and health.”

-“Thank you for giving me the ability to learn, work hard and raise wholesome children.”
+“I’m so lucky to have the ability to learn, work hard and raise wholesome children.”

 Giving thanks seems like a natural thing to do too.

-What goes around comes around.
-That’s karma’s mantra, right?
+What goes around comes around, right?

 Leave me a note at the bottom of this page.
 Tell me if you believe in karma, God’s will, or something else.
 Let me know your thoughts about what you found inside SEETHINGS.

 Five women’s bodies are discovered after the nights of thunderstorms.
 Their spouses are suspected of the crimes, but it becomes clear that someone else is responsible.
 There’s no blood and few clues.
-A storm photographer who specializes in taking pictures of lightning may be the only witness.
+A storm photographer specialising in taking lightning pictures may be the only witness.